South Cambridgeshire Logo

 Supporting your community projects

-Our Communities team are holding an online event on Thursday 28 November, from 6pm to 8pm, helping residents better understand how we serve the communities of South Cambridgeshire in supporting growth, enhancing quality of life, and creating vibrant communities within the local area.
+Our Communities team held an online event on Thursday 28 November, from 6pm to 8pm, to help residents better understand how we serve the communities of South Cambridgeshire in supporting growth, enhancing quality of life, and creating vibrant communities within the local area.

-The online event will cover, but is not limited to:
+The online event covered, but was not limited to:

-During the online event, we will be joined by colleagues from across other Organisations such as:
+During the online event, we were joined by colleagues from across other Organisations such as:

 Our Community Offer